 Thank you for agreeing to be a judge during the National Trial Competition.
-Over 150 law schools are participating in a regional competition this year, and the top two teams from each of the 15 regions will advance to the national competition in Texas.
+Over 150 law schools participate in a regional competition each year, and the top two teams from each of the 15 regions advance to the national competition in Texas.
 Please follow the guidelines below when judging a mock trial round.